MaazMS/Goland/DOC/About_go.md

 2. Fast compile fast
 3. Garbage collected
 4. Built-in concurrency
-5. compile to standalone binaries
+5. compile to standalone binaries  (If go program binary run any os if go tool is available or not)

 #### explain
 * package main